-- The classic variable annuity base lapse rates vary by branch, policy duration and guaranteed withdrawal rate (GWR).
-In 2020, the lapse rates for the classic variable annuities were reduced at an overall level for the French business, increased at an overall level for the Italian business and left unchanged for the German business in order to more closely align to the results of the latest lapse experience investigation. - For Asian variable annuities business the lapse rates were reduced at an overall level in 2020 to align with the actual experience on the portfolio. - Hedge trading expense assumptions were reduced in 2020 to align with the results of the latest expense investigation to 1.4bps for the GMAB variable annuities (2019: 1.9bps) and 7.5bps for the Asian variable annuities (2019: 9.9bps). - Dynamic lapse factors based on policy moneyness levels are applied to the base lapse rates to reflect assumed policyholder lapse behaviour for the classic and Asian variable annuities.
+- For the variable annuity business, a volatility margin is applied in addition to the target fund volatility. - For European variable annuities, the mortality assumption is based on German experience as represented by the DAV2004R tables.
+For the classic variable annuity business the 2nd order selection table, which is designed for the annuity pay-out phase, is used and for the newer variable annuity business with GMABs the DAV2004R 2nd order aggregation table, which is designed for the accumulation phase, is used.
+Scaling factors are applied to ensure the assumption is appropriate to both the product and country in question. - The classic variable annuity base lapse rates vary by branch, policy duration and guaranteed withdrawal rate (GWR).
+In 2021, the lapse rates for the classic variable annuities were increased at an overall level for the French business and Italian business and marginally reduced for the German business in order to more closely align to the results of the latest lapse experience investigation.
+For Asian variable annuities business the lapse rates were reduced at an overall level in 2021 to align with the actual experience on the portfolio. - Dynamic lapse factors based on policy moneyness levels are applied to the base lapse rates to reflect assumed policyholder lapse behaviour for the classic and Asian variable annuities.
 Moneyness is defined as account value divided by the guarantee level.
 The dynamic lapse factors can vary from 0 for policies that are deep in-the-money to 1.0 for policies that are at-the-money to 10.0 for policies that are well out-of-the-money from a policyholder's perspective.
-For Asian GMAB business there are additional dynamic lapse factors that reduce the lapse rate as the policy nears maturity.
+For Asian GMAB business there are additional dynamic lapse factors that reduce the lapse rate as the policy nears maturity. - Hedge trading expense assumptions were reduced in 2021 to align with the results of the latest expense investigation..

-The following assumptions were used to determine the claims reserves for the protection business in 2020:
+The following assumptions were used to determine the claims reserves for the protection business in 2021:

 • For the protection business the mortality assumption is based on a 2nd order internally designed mortality table (ALLIND_09) created by Allianz Italy.
 Scaling factors are applied to ensure the assumption is appropriate to the product in question.
+Mortality rates for the decreasing term assurance product were increased in 2021 to align with the results of the mortality experience investigations and no changes were made to the mortality rates for the term life product.